|Home||Natural Family Living||Big Life Issues||Death & Immortality

 Here are some ways you can prepare your lives for conception:-

 Parenting is a massive transformation in lifestyle.
 It requires an opening of the heart, a less self-centred lifestyle.
-It is a lifelong responsibility, and therefore a massive task.
+It is a lifelong responsibility, and therefore a Herculean task.
 Are you ready?